 A lot has changed since 2011, so this new research will give us a current understanding of Black students learning experiences and fresh insight on the mechanisms that underpin students’ lives at colleges and universities.

-The survey closes on 29 November, after which, we will have conversations with Black students to closely examine the issues raised from the results.
+The survey closes at the end of January, after which, we will have conversations with Black students to closely examine the issues raised from the results.
 These conversations will help set the stage for what liberated, racially equitable learning institutions might look like, with Black students helping to shape a vision of the change that needs to happen.